Oracle Separations for the Quantum-Classical Polynomial Hierarchy: Preliminaries

 \begin{definition}[Quantum Query Algorithm] A quantum query algorithm $Q$ computing a (partial) function $f:\{0,1\}^N \rightarrow\{0,1,\perp\}$ (where $N = 2^n$) with $T$ queries is defined as follows:

-where $O_x$ is the query oracle defined earlier and $U_i$ are unitaries.
+where $\ket{0^w}$ is the workspace, $O_x$ is the query oracle defined earlier and $U_i$ are unitaries.
 This is followed by a measurement of the first qubit, such that for every $x \in \{0,1\}^N$ if $f(x) = 1$ then $Q(x)$ outputs $1$ with probability at least $2/3$ and if $f(x) = 0$ then $Q(x)$ outputs $1$ with probability at most $1/3$. \end{definition}

 \begin{definition}[Query Magnitudes \cite{BBBV97}] Given a quantum query algorithm $Q$ computing a (partial) function $f:\{0,1\}^N \rightarrow\{0,1,\perp\}$ (where $N = 2^n$) with $T$ queries, define query magnitude at time step $t$, denoted $m_i^t(x)$, for $t \in [T]$ and $i \in \{0,1\}^n$ as follows: